US appeals for calm as allies clash in Iraq

 The operation puts the US in a dilemma and highlights the complexities of the fight against ISIS -- Washington arms and supports both the Iraqi forces and Kurdish fighters.
 It also raises the long unanswered questions of how territory might eventually be divided along ethnic lines if ISIS is finally defeated.

-The State Department called for calm between the two sides.
+The State Department called for calm.

 "The United States is very concerned by reports of violence around Kirkuk, Iraq.
 We are monitoring the situation closely and call on all parties to coordinate military activities and restore calm," spokeswoman Heather Nauert said in a statement overnight.

-The US is trying to get its allies in Iraq to stay focused on ISIS, but as the extremist group is now close to defeat in the country, both sides are clearly thinking about how former ISIS territory might be divided.
+The US is trying to get its allies in Iraq to stay focused on ISIS, but as the extremist group is now close to defeat in the country, both sides are clearly thinking about where lines will be drawn over former ISIS-held territory.

 What's happening?